Division of Health Improvement

 - Operates the Caregivers Criminal History Screening Program (CCHSP) which provides criminal background checks on potential caregivers.

-- Operates the Employee Abuse Registry (EAR) also known as, the Consolidated Online Employee Abuse Registry (COR) which provides background checks for all caregivers, ensuring they have not been disqualified by a substantiated case of abuse, neglect or exploitation.
+- Operates the Employee Abuse Registry (EAR) also known as, the Consolidated Online Employee Abuse Registry (COR) which provides background checks for all caregivers, ensuring they have not been disqualified by a substantiated case of ANE.
 Individuals placed on the EAR are not eligible for hire as caregivers.

 - Operates the Certified Nurse Aide Registry (NAR) and Training program.